Imaginous/Tesla_Tweaks/README.md

 Also make sure you have installed the *Commander* and have tested the *S3XY-buttons* in your car before proceeding.
 Soldering on your *S3XY-buttons* will void their warranty.
 - 3D print the parts: base, stalk and cover.
 - Sand them to make them nice and smooth.
-- If you want the color to be darker after sanding you can spray a matt or shiny clear coat on top of it.
-I didn't do that.
+- If you want the color to be darker after sanding you can spray a matt or shiny clear coat on top of it. ~~I didn't do that~~.
 - Insert the 3 ball bearings in the stalk.
 - Glue 4 magnets in the holes on top of the base.
 Make sure the polarity of the magnets is all the same.
 - Glue 4 magnets in the holes on the inside of the cover.
 Make sure the polarity of the magnets is oriented that it will attract the magnets on the base.